top of page

 To qualify for the 5,000 bonus points:

-If you meet these criteria, 5,000 bonus Virgin Points will be added to your Flying Club account by 17th August 2025.
+If you meet these criteria, 5,000 bonus Virgin Points will be added to your Flying Club account at a later date.(By 14 June 2026)

 For full details and official terms, check out Tesco’s complete rules here.